Doudna-lab/GARNET_DL/README.md

 ## Train/Test Split: Hierarchical Clustering with CD-HIT

   Train-test splits were performed using hierarchical clustering with CD-HIT-EST, as described in the manuscript.
-Step-by-step commands for splitting the rRNA datasets, 228 Rfam sequences, aggregation of the 231 Rfam superset and generation of the thermophile finetuning sets are described in the following notebook: train_Test_Split/Train_Test_Splits.ipynb
+Step-by-step commands for splitting the rRNA datasets, 228 Rfam sequences, aggregation of the 231 Rfam superset and generation of the thermophile finetuning sets are described in the notebook below.
 - <b>Dependency Files (Zenodo):</b>
     - RNA Sequences in fasta format (*fa.gz)
     - hyperthermophiles_60dC_gtdb_ids.txt
+- <b>Directory:</b>
+    -  train_Test_Split/
 - <b>Code</b>:
     - Train_Test_Split/Train_Test_Splits.ipynb